-Audits were conducted for two bodies in refrigerated storage and one body in freezer storage.
-Body location and identification details on bodies were crosschecked against the information recorded in the mortuary register and relevant documentation.
+Audits were conducted for three bodies in refrigerated storage and one body in freezer storage.
+Body location and identification details on bodies were crosschecked against the information recorded on the electronic system and relevant documentation.
 No discrepancies were found.

-Audits of traceability were conducted for tissue blocks and slides from four PM cases, including audits of the consent documentation for the retention and repatriation of these tissues.
+Forward and reverse audits of traceability were conducted for tissue blocks and slides from coronial and hospital consented PM cases, including audits of the consent documentation for the retention and disposal of these tissues.
+Perinatal consent forms were also reviewed.
 No discrepancies were found.